tenkelmann/Weather-Display-ESP8266-EPaper/README.md

 # Weather-Display-ESP8266-EPaper

-Shows Temps on a EPaper using a NodeMCU
+Shows Temperatures on a EPaper using a NodeMCU